-You must, therefore, ensure that you have some type of Internet access.
+You must, therefore, ensure that you have some type of internet access.
 Barring individual course requirements, this access may be through use of a UMUC computer lab; university or public library; or other readily available, reliable source if you do not have home access.
 However, such access should be regularly available, and you must have a current e-mail address.
-Information on UMUC student e-mail addresses is available at www.umuc.edu/umucgmail.

-Some academic programs may have specific technical requirements.\
+Some academic programs may have specific technical requirements.